 3. Fill pet’s water bowl

-4. Put dirty laundry in hamper
+4. Put dirty clothes in a hamper

 5. Bring things from the car to the house